-A registered dietician practices functional nutrition by treating the root cause of many autoimmune diseases.
+A registered dietician practices functional nutrition by treating the root cause of many autoimmune diseases like some thyroid conditions.
 These are typically related to inflammation, leaky gut, or micronutrient deficiencies.
 By treating these, the healing process can begin, and thyroid function will improve naturally.

 How Functional Nutritionists Help to Improve the Thyroid